 While this was happening we were still in contact with the 2nd candidate from the face to face interviews.
 We weren’t letting them know the role was filled by another candidate; we were letting the candidate know that a decision hadn’t been made yet.
 Essentially we were keeping this candidate warm while waiting to see what was going to happen with the first one.
 We decided to keep this second one warm because the type of behaviour the first candidate was displaying indicated that it was possible things wouldn’t turn out as originally planned.

 This is exactly what happened as we rescinded the offer from the first candidate and made it to the second one.
 This person gladly accepted the offer so it all worked out for all involved.
 So if you experience a similar situation, always let the candidates know from the face to face stage once you are quite certain the candidate you made the offer to, will be the one to be your new hire.

 Do you need some help in figuring out what to say when you decline these candidates?
 Lucky you!
 MKS HR has created a Declining Candidates Guide that can help you have those conversations with the candidates who were not successful in being hired.
 This guide will help you every step of the way.

 Still have questions or would like MKS HR to help you in putting this together?
-Click here to book a free 60 minute consultation call with MKS HR.
+Click here to book a complimentary Discovery Call with MKS HR.